diarmuidoconnor/wad2/topic01-js/topic.md

-# Introduction to React and Storybook.
+# Javascript (Review).

-Examine the basics of React's component model, including class declaration, JSX, props, composition, iteration.
-Introduce the Storybook development tool.
+Review the syntax and semantics of the Javascript language, including changes introduced in ES6.